iamziqi/Dataset-for-drone-signal/README.md

 # News

-2024/1/29: *Dataset and instructions will be soon available.*:fire:
+2024/1/29: *Dataset and instructions have been published.

 # Dataset Descriptions